-The salaries of approximately 85 positions (which may fluctuate according to future staffing needs), counting current vacancies, including law enforcement officer and non-sworn positions equating to 50.32 FTEs (all appropriated MCSAP FTE slots), will be paid in part or in full with MCSAP Federal funds.
-MCSAP-funded non-sworn personnel include, managers, compliance investigators, safety auditors, data entry clerks, a statistician, and administrative support personnel.
-The personnel costs include funding to fill six (6) vacant officer positions in Fiscal Year 2019.
+The salaries of approximately 88 positions (which may fluctuate according to future staffing needs), counting current vacancies, including law enforcement officer and non-sworn positions equating to 48.27 FTEs (all appropriated MCSAP FTE slots), will be paid in part or in full with MCSAP Federal funds.
+MCSAP-funded non-sworn personnel include, managers, compliance investigators, safety auditors, data entry clerks, and administrative support personnel.
+The personnel costs include funding to fill 28 vacant officer positions in or prior to Fiscal Year 2020.

 Law enforcement officers at the rank of sergeant or below work a 40-hour week (annualized salary at 2,080 hours) and are categorized as "Uniformed Enforcement Staff" in the table above.
 Administrative/Command Level Law Enforcement officers (categorized as "Uniformed Command Staff"), as well as civilian employees (categorized as "Civilian Staff" or "New Entrant Staff" depending on their responsibilities), work a 37.5-hour week (annualized salary at 1,950 hours).
 The projected promotion-related salary increases for all officers (ranks of Officer and Officer First Class), in accordance with the SCDPS Law Enforcement Career Path, have also been included in this proposal.
-A 5% increase is included to allow a potential cost of living increases in State Fiscal Years 2019 and 2020.
+A 3% increase is included to allow a potential cost of living increases in State Fiscal Years 2020 and 2021.
 The actual salary for each MCSAP-funded employee will be included in each voucher based on the exact amount of paid time for hours worked, leave taken (annual or sick) and State holidays observed.